How to become CRISC Certified – Certification Requirements [updated 2022]

 Candidates who receive a passing score may then apply for the certification.

-Aspiring candidates should know that applications for the CRISC certification need to be made within 5 years from the date of initially passing the examination.
-In case this is not possible, then re-taking and passing the examination will be required.
+Aspiring candidates should know that applications for the CRISC certification need to be made within five years from the date of initially passing the examination.
+If this is not possible, then re-taking and passing the examination will be required.
 Also, all past working experience must be independently verified with employees.
-Said experience must have been gained within the 10-year period preceding the application date for certification or within five years of passing the examination.
+Said experience must have been gained within the 10 years preceding the application date for certification or within five years of passing the examination.

 It is also important to note that decisions on applications are not final since there is an appeal process for certification denials.

 More information regarding appeals can be found here.

 Candidates need to meet the following requirements to maintain their certification.
 Over the three-year CRISC certification period, it is required that candidates collect Continuing Professional Education (CPE) hours, per the CPE policy.